This homemade marinara sauce is so easy to make and much more delicious and healthy than jarred sauce. Ready to eat in just about an hour!

 - Much of the flavor of this sauce is imparted from the adequate caramelizing of the onions.
 Don’t skimp on this step!
 Make sure they are nice and golden before proceeding.

 - The imported tomato paste you can buy in a tube is a bit more of an up front investment, but it saves money in the long run since you can use only what you need and conveniently store the rest for later use.
 And it has a much richer taste than the canned varieties!
-I buy this paste made by Amore at Kroger.

 - This sauce can easily be doubled for freezing.
 Divide among freezer-safe zip-top bags and freeze for up to 6 months.
 A quick and easy weeknight meal solution!